gabe00122/personal-site/src/posts/transformer_rl.md

 ## Craftax

-I wanted to test the trainer on a existing environment so I could compare to other implementations, with minimal hyper parameter tuning compared to the custom environment hypers I achieved a score of 39 average reward in crafter.
+I wanted to test the trainer on a existing environment so I could compare to other implementations, with minimal hyper parameter tuning compared to the custom environment hypers I achieved an average reward of 39 in Craftax.

 <VideoPlayer
   url="/blog/transformer/craftax.mp4"